DullReferenceException/lazy-bones/README.md

 ```

-Hopefully you can see how given an instance of a state, you can worry less about duplicated or unnecessary data fetches,
+Hopefully you can see how a data set instance lets you avoid worrying about duplicated or unnecessary data fetches,
-and you can centralize all your state retrieval logic, even with different data entry points.
+and you can centralize all your data retrieval logic, even when called from multiple places.

 ## What if there are no paths to my data?